 The pixel width along the $x$-coordinate is determined with pixel scans to be \SI{55}{\micro\meter} without any additional calibration of the stage, however the width along $y$ is measured to be approximately \SI{2.4}{\micro\meter} smaller.
 After a calibration of the $y$-stage, this discrepancy has disappeared and the pixel widths along $y$ are also \SI{55}{\micro\meter}.

 Because the longitudinal TPA voxel length is larger than its transversal width, the spatial resolution that can be achieved perpendicular to the normal of the bulk is better.
 Nonetheless the resolution of the voxel is good enough to also resolve structures along the longitudinal direction.
 A scan along the longitudinal direction is shown in \fig\ref{fig:biasScanToT} (left:~200\mum~\np, right:~300\mum~\pn).
 The 0.7 NA objective was used for the 200\mum~\np sensor and the 0.5 NA objective was used for the 300\mum~\pn sensor.
-This \fig shows the ToT for different positions along the beam direction ($z$-axis corrected for the length scaling in silicon) for different bias voltages.
+This \fig shows the ToT as a function of position along the beam direction ($z$-axis corrected for the length scaling in silicon), for different bias voltages.
 The different height of the ToT plateaus is due to a different starting phase of the TPA fluctuations, resulting in a different scale factor between the two scans.
 In \fig\ref{fig:biasScanToT} the 0\mum position corresponds to the back of the sensor and the 200\mum position (or 315\mum) corresponds to the front of the sensor.